Solving Satisfiability Modulo Counting for Symbolic and Statistical AI Integration With Provable Guarantees: Introduction

 We evaluate the performance of \embed~on real-world stochastic connectivity optimization problems.
 In particular, we consider applied problems of emergency shelter placement and supply chain management.
 For the shelter placement problem, our \embed~finds high-quality shelter assignments with less computation time and better quality than competing baselines.
-For wheat supply chain management, the solutions found by our \embed~are better than those found by baselines and are close to the optimal solutions.
+For wheat supply chain management, the solutions found by our \embed~are better than those found by baselines. \embed~also runs faster than baselines\footnote{The code is available at: \url{https://github.com/jil016/xor-smc}.
+Please refer to \url{https://arxiv.org/abs/2309.08883} for the Appendix.}.

-Our contributions can be summarized as follows: \begin{itemize} \item We propose \embed to solve highly intractable Satisfiability Modulo Counting problems with a polynomial number of queries to NP-oracles. \item We prove the proposed \embed method has a high probability constant approximation guarantee. \item In experiments, we consider two important SMC problems: emergency shelter allocation and robust supply chain design.
-Our \embed method requires less time to find better solutions compared to several baselines. \end{itemize}